fz172/fanfly/_posts/2026-07-28-rigging_control_surfaces_and_cable_routing.md

 ### Routing Parachute Pull Cable

-I spent another yoga session under the dashboard ziptieing the parachute pull cable.
+I spent another yoga session under the dashboard zip-tying the parachute pull cable.
 There was not much to it, just a lot of twisting and swearing.
 So far I have crawled under the instrument panel a few dozen times; I think the trick is: you have to be skinny lol.

 ![](https://lh3.googleusercontent.com/pw/AP1GczNv-wYLN7VMynWLQRAqckMWtR8-jNzsJKBYf1wa5rf15jknSpP76SmEL6M7N6XhjURW4rEJ-Df6ktFzS3FJ97CmuCzqew5FSeu08CjgVvXKx49qXgYirSl0oi1ztoQJI8W5cv5riUxKTbCw3DyNozOuWw=w1774-h2364-s-no-gm?authuser=0)